Scwol111/wwdp-wiki-backups/en/roles/headofsecurity.md

 <font size="5">
 <center>
 <a href="/guides/officership" class="up is-internal-link is-valid-page">
 <strong>Security Officer Guide.
-Be sure to read it if you want to be a competent Head of Security.</strong>
+Be sure to read it if you want to be a competent<br> Head of Security.</strong>
 </a>
 </center>
 </font>